 Cities and counties in North Carolina are authorized to adopt ordinances imposing restrictions and prohibitions when they declare a local state of emergency.
 (G.S.
 166A-19.31) These restrictions and prohibitions may be on:

-- The possession, transportation, sale, purchase, storage, and use of dangerous weapons (except lawfully possessed firearms and ammunition) and substances, and gasoline; and
+- The possession, transportation, sale, purchase, storage, and use of dangerous weapons (except lawfully possessed firearms and ammunition) and substances, and gasoline (for more information on firearms restrictions, see this post).

 A state of emergency may be declared by the city or county governing board, who may also delegate its declaration authority by ordinance to the board chair, mayor, their designees, or the unit of government’s chief executive official.
 (G.S.
 19.22(a))